 In the succeeding weeks, signatures were collected throughout the country.
 Different areas collected signatures on different dates during June and July.
 Donegal collected 2,700 signatures over a number of weeks; Granard had a March on 9 June and collected 120 signatures.
 ‘Kilkenny Cumann na mBan ladies made a fine display in leading the procession through the city and creating substantial floral displays of green, white and orange’ (McCarthy p 96).
 In Cork, there was no public march; signatures were collected at church doors on 9 July.

 The Kilkenny People of 15 June 1918 p 3 carried a small paragraph on Women’s Day in Carrick-on-Suir: ‘A very large number of women and girls signed the Women’s Anti-Conscription Pledge at the Town Hall, Carrick on Suir on Sunday.
 The arrangements were in the hands of the local branch of Cumann na mBan which now has a large membership.
 The signing of the pledge was preceded by a procession of the members of Cumann na mBan through the streets.’

 However, matters outside Ireland were reaching a head.
 By late June, following American entry into the war, the army’s manpower crisis diminished.
 Irish conscription, and Home Rule, was quietly dropped.

 While not explictly mentioned in the ledger (now in the KAS Archives) in which the signatures were recorded, it is most likely that Cumann na mBan members were the principal canvassers of the signatories to Kilkenny’s Lá na mBan pledge in June 1918.
 The names and addresses of over 1000 Kilkenny women are entered in the ledger.
-It was presented to KAS by Kitty Stallard and Anna DeLoughry in 1977.
+It was presented to KAS by Edwin Stallard and Anna DeLoughry in 1977.
 IE KAS Q030.